-Assuming special education enrollment at 12% of the total student population, the initial special education staff will include 1 Special Education Director, 1 Special Education Teacher and the possible addition of a special education teacher assistant.
+Assuming special education enrollment at 12% of the total student population, the initial special education staff will include 1 Special Education Director, 1 Special Education Teacher and, if necessary, the addition of a special education teacher assistant.
 EC staffing will fluctuate up or down as exceptional child enrollment and IEP requirements dictate.

-The faculty will include at least one certified teacher with ESOL/ELL certification or endorsement.
+The faculty will include at least one certified teacher with ${\tt ESOL/ELL}$ certification or endorsement.